-A male Bronze Jumping Spider -- Eris militaris, foraging around a dock piling on Young Lake in MN with a poem by Peter Everwine:
+Bronze Jumping Spider (m) -- Eris militaris, hunting around dock pilings on Young Lake MN with a poem by Peter Everwine:

 'Until nightfall my son ran the fields,

 or a country girl with a secret dark.